ThukuWakogi/github-search/README.md

 - clone the repository from github to your local machine
 - on the root of the directory, run `npm install`
+- to run the application, type in `ng serve`

 ## License